 Video: Touchdowns Against Cancer 2019

-MaxPreps and PledgeIt.org have joined forces to encourage high school football programs across the country to not only raise money for St. Jude, but to raise awareness for childhood cancer.
-Teams and their communities can participate in Touchdowns Against Cancer by pledging a one-time donation or a dollar amount for every touchdown their favorite football team scores in September.
+MaxPreps and PledgeIt.org joined forces to encourage high school football programs across the country to not only raise money for St. Jude, but to raise awareness for childhood cancer.
+Teams, players and their communities participated in TAC by pledging a one-time donation or a dollar amount for every touchdown their favorite football team scored in September.

 raised a record $21,267 a year ago.

-- Join as a captain.
-Anyone can become a captain of their team's Touchdowns Against Cancer campaign.
-As the captain, you will play the key role in making a difference in your community.
-Captains are in charge of rallying support for the campaign and will receive regular communications from Touchdowns Against Cancer about promoting your campaign.
+• Join as a captain.
+Anyone can become a captain of their team's TAC campaign.
+Captains play a key role in making a difference in one's community.
+Captains are in charge of rallying support for the campaign and will receive regular communications from Touchdowns Against Cancer about promoting a campaign.

-- Get involved as a student.
-As a student or student-athlete, you have an incredible opportunity to support Touchdowns Against Cancer.
+• Get involved as a student.
+This is an incredible opportunity to support Touchdowns Against Cancer.
 You can create your personal fundraising profile on your team's page and raise money for every TD your team scores.
-You'll receive recognition on your team's Fundraiser Leaderboard every time someone pledges or donates!
+You'll receive recognition on your team's Fundraiser Leaderboard every time someone pledges or donates.